Manage your Astra enterprise

 4. Enter a name for the organization and an optional description.

 When you create an organization in the Astra Portal, you are the initial Organization Administrator.
-The Organization email defaults to your Astra DB account email address.
+The Organization email defaults to your Astra account email address.
 After you create the organization, you can invite another Organization Administrator, and then change the organization email.

-5. Click Create Organization.
+5. Click Create organization.

 To create an organization in your enterprise, use POST v2/enterprises/organizations: